TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/Chapter10.md

 F. All exceptions are subclasses of Throwable.

 Answer: A, D, E, F
+❌ Incorrect - correct answer was - A, C, D, F
+- Exceptions of type Runtime
+- You can declare unchecked exceptions
+- You can declare checked exceptions
+- You CANNOT handle only Exception subclasses.
+- All exceptions are subclasses of Throwable.

 2. Which of the following pairs fill in the blanks to make this code compile?
 (Choose all that apply.)